Following are projects that MCEDSV is currently engaged in to help end domestic and sexual violence in Michigan

 Building the Safety Net Project - BSN

 MCEDSV continues making great progress on the innovative Building the Safety Net Project (BSN).
-Generously supported by the McGregor Fund, the goal of BSN is to increase long‐term sustainability and capacity of domestic violence programs in the City of Detroit.
+Original funding for the project was generously provided by the McGregor Fund.
+The goal of BSN is to increase long‐term sustainability and capacity of domestic violence programs in the City of Detroit.

 In spring 2011, MCEDSV received a two‐year Engaging Men grant from the Department of Justice through the Office of Violence Against Women (OVW).
 The goal of the project is to create successful, sustainable, community specific programming to effectively engage men and boys in the movement to end violence against women.
 MCEDSV is one of the 23 inaugural recipients of the Engaging Men grants, and our work with two local communities is an extention of our existing Mobiliizing Men in Michigan initiative.